Trading kicks off on Beijing Stock Exchange, 10 stocks surge | Business

 Trading kicks off on Beijing Stock Exchange, 10 stocks surge

-The median net profit growth of the 81 companies listed on the new exchange is 18.99%, nearly 10 percentage points more than Chinese onshore stocks on average, the newspaper said.
+The spikes triggered circuit breakers or temporary halts in the trading of the 10 stocks.
 Investors with assets worth at least 500,000 yuan ($78,347) in their stock account can apply to trade in the Beijing Stock Exchange - a threshold on par with Shanghai's STAR Market.

 - Country: